andreleite/okta-for-static-site/README.md

   -f, --staticSitePath       Path to files to serve.              [default: "."]
   -x, --sessionSecret        Used to sign session cookie.
 Very important for
-                             your security!                  [default: "secret"] -r, --redisUrl             URL for connect with your Redis instance in the format "redis://127.0.0.1:6379".
+                             your security!                  [default: "secret"] -r, --redisUrl             URL for connect with your Redis instance, in the format "redis://127.0.0.1:6379".
 We use Redis to
                              manage sessions.
-Without Redis, session data is stored in memory and errors are very commons.
+Without Redis, session data is stored in memory, and doesn't have capacity to manage sessions for a production site.
   -o, --oktaCookieName       Name of the cookie with user info accessible from
                              your static site.            [default: "okta-data"] -s, --sessionCookieName    Name of signed cookie with session id.